|

 439. auricle

-a small conical pouch projecting from the upper anterior part of each atrium of the heart
+a pouch projecting from an atrium of the heart

 440. auricular